ACH vs wire transfer

 What about Same Day ACH?

-Same Day ACH closes some of the speed gap: a payment sent before the cut-off can settle the same business day, and the per-payment limit is $1,000,000.
+Same Day ACH closes some of the speed gap: a payment sent before the cut-off can settle the same business day, and the per-payment limit has been $1,000,000 since Nacha raised it in March 2022.
 But it still clears in scheduled batch windows, does not run on weekends or holidays, and is not guaranteed to be available within the hour.
 If a payment absolutely has to land immediately, a wire is still the more reliable choice; if a few hours of flexibility is fine, Same Day ACH gives you wire-like speed at a fraction of the cost.

 How ACH and wires fit among US payment rails